 But sometimes, low-tech solutions deliver the most elegant, beautiful solution to a problem.

-I can’t afford the $5000 or so for a bore, or equivalent for a grey water system right now.
-Retrofitting watertanks to this house would also be $$$, I collect as much of the rainfall as I can, but it’s gone all to soon.
+I can’t afford the $5000 or so for a bore, or equivalent for a greywater system right now.
+Retrofitting water tanks to this house would also be $$$, I collect as much of the rainfall as I can, but it’s gone all too soon.

 Luckily for me, farmers have been facing very low rainfall, average soils and warm climates for millennia.
 And a few years ago, I found Urban Homestead.
 The Durvaes family have been using ollas in their raised beds in their Pasadena, California garden for many years, with great success.
 Their plants thrive and their water use is minimal.
 It was the first time I had ever encountered ollas and I was immediately smitten.
-Ollas are an ancient form of irrigation.
-Apparently, ollas have been in use in various agricultural centred cultures for over 4000 years.
+Ollas are an ancient form of irrigation, used for over 4000 years.

 Great idea right?

-Indeed yes!
-But, getting them shipped from the US equated to about $100 an olla!
-Ouch.
+Getting traditional ollas shipped from the US equated to about $100 an olla!

 For a while, I couldn’t find them in Australia.
-But quick google search for “ollas + Australia” will produce a few results for suppliers in Australia.
+But a quick Google search for “ollas + Australia” will produce a few results for suppliers in Australia.